babelouest/glewlwyd/docs/INSTALL.md

 }
 ```

+The front-end application is written in Javascript using mostly ReactJS and JQuery, ES6 minimum is required.
+Browsers like Firefox, Chrom[e|ium], Edge or Safari work fine, Internet Explorer or Opera shouldn't work properly because of their incompatible Javascript support.
+Please use a supported browser for Glewlwyd.

 ### Login, Admin and Profile pages

 These pages are used when a user requires some access to Glewlwyd.
 They are simple html pages with a small JavaScript/JQuery application in it to provide the expected behavior, and vanilla bootstrap 4 for the visual consistency.
 Glewlwyd front-end source code is under license MIT.
 Fell free to update them to fit your needs or to adapt the front-end to your identity.